Working in Thailand

 Finding work in Thailand is difficult, mainly due to the fact that it is illegal to work in Thailand without a valid work permit.
 Work permits will only be issued to people performing jobs that are not on the list of disallowed occupations.
 Basically, if a Thai person can do the job, then you will not be able to arrange a work permit.
 The list does change frequently and you should check with your local Thai Embassy or Thai Consulate if you need to know if your profession is on the disallowed profession list.

 Working as an English Teacher

 The most popular job performed by non-Thai people is that of an English teacher.
-Almost every good Thai school will employ one of more foreigners to teach English.
+Almost every good Thai school will employ one or more foreigners to teach English.
 A short, inexpensive course run by TEFL will secure you a teaching certificate.
 Pay rates vary from 25,000 Baht per month up to around 40,000 Baht per month.
+Private International schools can pay anything up to 100,000 + benefits per month, but the competition for these jobs in intense.
 All good schools will help you arrange a work permit.
 Avoid any school which asks you to work without one; you could end up being deported.

 Running Your Own Business

 Foreigners who own and operate a business in Thailand are eligible for a work permit.
 However, there are some very heavy restrictions on this.
 Firstly, it is not possible for a non-Thai national to own more than 49% of a company.
 There must always be Thai shareholders holding the principal amount of 51%, this can be either a single shareholder or a group of shareholders.
 The danger here is obvious, you will never actually own your own company, only a 49% (non-controlling) share.
 The required called-up capital at incorporation will be a minimum of 1,000,000 Baht for foreigners married to a Thai national, and 2,000,000 Baht all other foreigners starting a business.